Atwood Lake: Recreation

-Atwood Lake Marina

-Atwood Lake Marina has east and west locations where boats can be rented.
+Atwood Lake Park has 28 mi of shoreline and is a popular event for local festivals and events.
+There are three public boat launch ramps, and Atwood Lake Marina has locations on the eastern and western shores where boats can be rented.
+The lake has beaches with access for swimming, rental cabins, hiking trails, concessions, and a campground.
+A private yacht club, Atwood Yacht Club, is on the south shore of the lake.

+Atwood Lake has bluegill, bullheads, channel catfish, crappie, largemouth bass, northern pike, saugeye, and yellow perch.

 Atwood Lake Resort and Conference Center

 The Atwood Lake Resort and Conference Center, with nine hole par-3 and 18-hole championship golf courses, was built in 1965.
 The MWCD transferred ownership of the property to Carroll County on February 10, 2012.
 The resort closed in March 2016 due to financial problems.

-The facility was sold to Billy Burns in January 2017.
-Burns announced plans to develop a drug and alcohol treatment center named The Bluffs in the former resort.
+The facility was sold to Carroll County businessman Billy Burns in January 2017.
+Burns announced plans to develop a drug and alcohol treatment center named The Bluffs in the former resort, which opened in September 2017.

-Atwood Yacht Club

-Atwood Yacht Club is a private club on the south shore of the lake.